0livare/easy-install/README.md

 # Easy Install

-One command to install dependencies with the correct package manager for any JavaScript project.
+Single command to install dependencies with the correct package manager for any JavaScript project.

 ## Installation